 Root Canal Therapy for Irreversible Pulpitis

 When the tooth’s nerve is irreversibly damaged and cannot heal despite conservative treatments, root canal treatment becomes necessary.
 While this sounds extreme, it effectively and permanently eliminates sensitivity by removing inflamed pulp tissue.
 After endodontic treatment, the tooth requires a crown for protection but functions normally without any sensitivity.
+Learn more about the signs of infection after root canal to understand what to watch for after any complex dental work.

 Laser Therapy and Advanced Treatments